h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 To start our analysis, consider the opening statement, Rebecca Wexler wrote in her New York Times article title When a Computer Program Keeps You in Jail:

 - “The criminal justice system is becoming automated.
-At every stage — from policing and investigations to bail, evidence, senten, and parole — computer systems play a role.
+At every stage — from policing and investigations to bail, evidence, sentence, and parole — computer systems play a role.
 Artificial intelligence deploys cops on the beat.
 Audio sensors generate gunshot alerts.
 Forensic analysts use probabilistic software programs to evaluate fingerprints, faces, and DNA.
 Risk-assessment instruments help to determine who is incarcerated and for how long.

   Technological advancement is, in theory, a welcome development.
 But in practice, aspects of automation are making the justice system less fair for criminal defendants.